 Getting the oil changed at the average truck stop or dealership shop costs between $180 and $260, often with another $25 to $75 in shop charges, environmental fees, and taxes added as well.
 Doing the labor myself, the oil filter, two fuel filters, and the coolant filter came to $72.82.
 Forty-two quarts of oil, bought in bulk, cost $78.54, and a $3 tube of grease brought the total to $154.36.
 That saved me an extra Franklin to give to the wife, and that always makes her happy.

 I used Fleetguard filters, which is Cummins’ own brand, and Delo400 oil.
 The synthetic oil debate rages on in the big truck world; Delo400 is not a synthetic, but has worked well for me in a lot of different engines, and meets the requirements Cummins has laid down.
-Maybe synthetic is better, but it costs more, and since the warranty says that I have to change at 25,000 miles instead of 50,000 miles, dino in the blue jug is certainly good enough.
+Maybe synthetic is better, but it costs more, and since the warranty says that I have to change at 25,000 miles instead of at 50,000 miles, dino juice in the blue jug is certainly good enough.